shellrazer/seq2seqAttentionModel/README.md

 # summerization_with_seq2seq_implementing_pgn_and_coverage
 ## 1. data_loader.py do purge data, segment sentence, add special token, train word2vec model and finally get embedding.
+I also added a tf-idf filter, though its effect is waiting for experiment.
 ## 2. model_layers.py and pgn.py define seq2seq model structure implementing coverage and p_gen almost without option.
 ## 3. train.py token input, make batch and train the model.
 ## 4. Note this is a draft version and I am trying new settings.
 The parameters may hide in somewhere so be very careful. :)